DEFNA/defna.org/_posts/2024-10-16-djangocon-us-call-for-venue-proposal-2025-extension.md

 permalink: /announcements/2024/10/16/djangocon-us-call-for-venue-proposal-2025-extension/
 ---

 First off, thank you to the teams who sent in proposals.
-We're very appreciate of the time and effort that you've put in to this point.
+We're very appreciative of the time and effort that you've put in to this point.

 However, since we have yet to find a proposal that meets all of our needs we're officially re-opening our call of venue proposals.